 College of Humanities & Social Sciences

-    Engaged anthropology, archaeology, heritage place building research
+Contemplative and engaged anthropology, archaeology, heritage place building research

-    2017 (in press) Kimball, M. Ethnowise: Embracing Culture Shock to Build Resilience, Responsiveness & Connection.
+2018 Kimball, M. Ethnowise: Embracing Culture Shock to Build Resilience, Responsiveness & Connection.
 Kendall-Hunt Publishing.

 2017 Smell, A. & M. Kimball.
 “I Saw Many Things and it Reminded Me of Home”: Place Building with Refugees through Living History Museum Tours.
 The Applied Anthropologist 37(1), pp.18-24.

 2016 Thomas, D., M. Kimball, and D. Suhr.
 The Organizational Place Building Inventory: An Instrument for Assessing and Facilitating Place-Based Corporate Social Responsibility.
 Journal of Corporate Citizenship 2016(63), pp. 17-41.

 2016 Kimball, M. Our Heritage is Already Broken: Meditations on a Regenerative Conservation for Cultural and Natural Heritage.
 Human Ecology Review 22(2), pp. 47-76.